 Again, patients have medical needs for which doctors legitimately prescribe these medications.
 When individuals fail to exercise a great deal of care when operating a vehicle and are involved in an injury crash while under the influence, everyone’s lives get more complicated.

 Medications used to treat ADHD and ADD symptoms in adults and teens are psychotropic in nature.
 When taken appropriately through proper medical supervision, studies show that these individuals are actually less likely to be in a traffic accident than those with ADHD/ADD who don’t take medication.
 Yet, these drugs, which include Ritalin, Adderall, and Strattera, are sometimes abused and can lead to impairment, especially when combined with alcohol.
 These medications may be abused and used as stimulants for weight loss, which is not their intended treatment.
 Again, any abuse of the medication that results in driving under the influence is negligence.

 Sleep aids, such as Lunesta and Ambien, remain the most popular prescribed benzodiazepines.
 However, doctors use other tranquilizers, such as Xanax and Diazepam, to treat anxiety and substance withdrawal.
-These drugs’ calming effects can lead to drowsy driving or falling asleep at the wheel, especially if they combine them with alcoholic beverages.
+The calming effect of these drugs can lead to drowsy driving or falling asleep at the wheel, especially if the user combines them with alcoholic beverages.